ModernDive

 (LC2.32) What kinds of questions are not easily answered by looking at Figure 2.23?

-(LC2.33) What can you say, if anything, about the relationship between airline and airport in NYC in 2023 in regards to the number of departing flights?
+(LC2.33) What can you say, if anything, about the relationship between airline and airport in NYC in 2023 in regard to the number of departing flights?

 (LC2.34) Why might the side-by-side barplot be preferable to a stacked barplot in this case?